droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If combat breaks out, Ireena joins the players in defending the mansion while Kolyan pleads for the combatants to avoid killing anyone.
 If two of the Barovians are knocked unconscious, or if one is killed, the remainder flee.

 > [!info]+ **Nonlethal Damage**
 > Wanton death to the Barovian commoners will alienate the villagers and the members of Ismark’s family.
-Players who wish to avoid killing the Barovians can incapacitate their opponents as described in <span class="citation">Knocking a Creature Out (*Player's Handbook*, p.
-198)</span>.
-If players choose not to do so, allow unconscious members of the mob to make death saving throws as described in <span class="citation">Monsters and Death (*Player's Handbook*, p.
-198)</span>.
+Players who wish to avoid killing the Barovians can incapacitate their opponents.
+If players choose not to do so, allow unconscious members of the mob to make death saving throws.

 If the players successfully disperse the mob, Kolyan and Ireena invite them into the manor with gratitude.